Fvaco/vue-graphql-example/README.md

 # Vue GraphQL example
-A basic examples with Vue and GrapQL.
+A compilation of some basic examples made with Vue and GrapQL.
 Based on [this](https://medium.com/@lachlanmiller_52885/graphql-basics-and-practical-examples-with-vue-6b649b9685e0) article by Lachlan Miller.

 ## Project setup
 ```